DrFrankReade/ReneSola_MRG/README.md

 ![Homeassistant is working](hassworks.png)

 Using my really unsighyly REST sensor and template, you can get real honest sensor readings in to Homeassistant.
 Even ask my mom!

+# To Do:

+Look in to a system to better auto-increment the individual naming of inverter modules and sensors.
+Because each MRG can support 255 panels, so that YAML file would be a BEAST.